-- It provides us the capability to perform automated browser testing with a cloud-based Selenium Grid that comprises of 2000+ actual browsers , available for both mobile and desktop.
-This gives us the advantage to maximum our test coverage during the automated cross browser testing.
+- It provides us with the capability to perform automated browser testing with a cloud-based Selenium Grid that comprises of 2000+ actual browsers, available for both mobile and desktop.
+This gives us the advantage to the maximum our test coverage during the automated cross browser testing.

 - The cloud based setup also has a good combination of browser and operating system which offers a great selection of choices and ensures good compatibility.